kafeh/store/README.md

+# STORE
+This an API for a Snack Store.
+If you are an Administrator you can manage the CRUD of the products.
+If you are a User you can buy Snacks, give a like to products, see the list available and sort them by name and likes and also search products by name.

-# README
+# PREREQUISITES

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+This API currently works with:

-* Ruby version
+* Ruby 2.6.0

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+* Rails 5.2.3

-* ...
+* PosgreSQL 10.6